tadas-subonis/dev-tasubo-com-blog/_posts/2020-01-11-how-software-development-has-changed-in-the-last-10-years.md

 ---
 layout: post
-title: How my software development has changed in the last 10 years
+title: How software development has changed in the last 10 years
 date: '2020-01-11'
 author: Tadas Šubonis
 tags: